Machine Relations

 Good writing

 HBR's readers are smart, skeptical, and busy.
-If the piece doesn't capture their attention quickly, they move on.
+If the piece does not capture their attention quickly, they move on.
 The best HBR articles are persuasive and engaging.
-This is partly a craft issue and partly a structure issue.
 The first few paragraphs need to establish the problem clearly and signal that the piece has something worth staying for.

-If you don't have an existing relationship, submit through HBR's Submittable portal.
-This is the standard path for most contributors, including many who have gone on to publish multiple HBR pieces.
+HBR accepts submissions through two paths: direct editor email for writers with existing relationships, and the Submittable portal for everyone else.
+The Submittable path is the standard route for most contributors, including many who have gone on to publish multiple HBR pieces.

 1. What is the central message of the article?